Heart of Gold: 1960 Chevrolet Corvette

 Disclosure: This site may receive compensation from some link clicks and purchases.

 Chevrolet offered 1960 Corvette buyers a choice of seven paint shades, with 1,268 people selecting Tuxedo Black.
 That figure falls far short of Ermine White’s tally of 3,717 as the most popular color but ahead of Cascade Green’s 140 as the rarest.
 The seller indicates this car’s paint is original, and it certainly shows some age.
 There are numerous imperfections, chips, and other problems.
-However, the fiberglass beneath is sound, with no evidence of hits or accident damage.
+However, the fiberglass beneath is sound, without evidence of hits or accident damage.
 The news gets better the deeper we dig because the frame is as solid and clean as the day this classic rolled off the line.
 The soft-top is new, and the chrome’s condition is consistent with the rest of the exterior.
 I have no trouble believing the seller’s claim that this gem draws crowds wherever it goes, and its “survivor” appearance would undoubtedly command respect.
 The wheels are a later addition, but they suit the car’s character.

 One of my favorite themes with older classics is a faded exterior contrasted by a pristine interior.
 The seller chose that path, retrimming everything in this Corvette’s original colors and materials.
 The impact is dramatic and would undoubtedly draw comments.
 The lack of wear and physical damage suggests it has been treated respectfully since the work ended.
 The winning bidder will feel no shame when they hit the road with the top down.